 Museums for America, or MFA, is our largest grant program, receiving the largest number of applications each year and the one through which we make the largest number of awards.
 The overall goal of the program is to support activities that strengthen the abilities of museums to serve the public.
 As an applicant, you must align your project with one of the agency's goals by choosing a project category.
-Your options are: Lifelong Learning, Community Anchors, and Collections Stewardship and Access, reflecting the programmatic goals of IMLS's strategic plan.
+Your options are Lifelong Learning, Community Engagement, and Collections Stewardship and Access, reflecting the programmatic goals of IMLS's strategic plan.

-The deadline for FY2021 applications is November 16, 2020, which is new this year.
-Grant requests may range from \$5,000 to \$250,000 for projects scheduled to last from 1 to 3 years; projects must begin on September 1, 2021.
+The deadline for FY2022 applications is November 15, 2021.
+Grant requests may range from \$5,000 to \$250,000 for projects scheduled to last from 1 to 3 years; projects must begin on September 1, 2022.